a-rich/DJ-Tools/docs/tutorials/getting_started/setup.md

 Note that, at the time of writing, Python versions up through 3.7 have reached [end-of-life](https://devguide.python.org/versions/)...best to use at least Python 3.8.

 ## DJ Tools
-1. Run `pip install "djtools[levenshtein]"` to install the DJ Tools library
+1. Run `pip install "djtools[accelerated]"` to install the DJ Tools library
     - To install DJ Tools without the accelerated computation for Levenshtein distance (might be difficult to install the binaries for non-technical users), run `pip install djtools`
     - You can install the pre-release version with `pip install djtools --pre`
     - If you want to restrict the version being installed to not include, say, the next minor version's beta release then you can do so like `pip install djtools<2.5.0 --pre`